tikv/rfcs/text/2019-03-27-follower-request-snapshot.md

 ## Detailed design

-### raft-rs
+### Request snapshot

-We should add a new API for raft-rs to request a snapshot of a region via grpc.
+We should add a new API for raft-rs to request a snapshot of a raft.

 The request snapshot message is piggybacked by `reject` and `reject_hint`, it sets `reject` to `true` and `reject_hint` to `INVALID_INDEX`.

+Also, a new field `request_snapshot` is needed in the `eraftpb.Message`, in order to distinguish between the reject messages from the new follower (A new follower may response `reject_hint = INVALID_INDEX` too).

 When the follower requests a snapshot, it enters a special state called `requesting_snapshot`.
 In this state, the follower rejects all `MsgAppend` and